This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Chronic obstructive pulmonary disease (COPD): mortality data

-More information on deaths due to COPD can be found in the ScotPHO Profiles Tool.
+More data on deaths due to COPD, including breakdowns by council area and health board, can be found in the ScotPHO Profiles Tool.

 Age-standardised Death Rates are also published by the National Records of Scotland (NRS) for respiratory diseases as a whole.
-Note that NRS includes non-residents in their analysis.
+Please note that NRS includes non-Scotland residents in their analysis.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.